-- Your award letter for disability-related benefits - Your NHS hearing aid battery book - Your exemption certificate for epilepsy medication and your prescription
+- · Your award letter for disability-related benefits - Your NHS hearing aid battery book - Your exemption certificate for epilepsy medication and your prescription

 The Disabled Persons Railcard website has a full list of proofs of eligibility or you can contact the Disabled Persons Railcard team for help with your application and further advice on the Railcard, or you can speak with our Assisted Travel Team.
 Please note that it is not possible to purchase the Disabled Persons Railcard over the ticket office counter.
-The Disabled Persons Railcard Office contact details are; Helpline: 01912 188103 Textphone: 01912 690304 Email: disability@atoc.org Website: disabledpersons-railcard.co.uk
+The Disabled Persons Railcard Office contact details are;

+Helpline: 01912 188103 Textphone: 01912 690304 Email: disability@atoc.org Website: disabledpersons-railcard.co.uk

 There are other discounted fares for people with a disability who do not have a Railcard.
 For example, if you are a wheelchair user or visually impaired, you can get discounts on tickets as shown below.
-Please note that if you are visually impaired, this will only apply if you travel on other Great Britain networks
+Please note that if you are visually impaired, this will only apply if you travel on other Great Britain networks.

-Ticket Type Discount on adult fare First Class/Standard Anytime Singles or Returns 34% off First Class/Standard Anytime Day Single 34% off First Class/Standard Anytime Day Return 50% off
+Ticket Type Discount on adult fare

+First Class/Standard Anytime 34% off

+Singles or Returns

+First Class/Standard Anytime 34% off

+Day Single

+First Class/Standard Anytime 50% off

+Day Return